BlvckBytes/blvckbytes.at/docs/philosophy/the_ultimate_schematic.md

 <a class="tus-back-to-tus" href="#tus-table-top">[To Schematic]</a>
 <a class="tus-back-to-previous">[To Previous]</a>

-Paradise is simply the absence of problems which are 100% within our control.
+Paradise is simply the absence of problems which are 100% within our control, and thus the opposite of [Hell](#hell).
 Having the right knowledge, making good applications and thus ending up having unlimited potential.
 It is *not* anything special in the sense of just snapping your fingers and having wishes just manifest out of thin air.
 We still need to work on our dreams and goals in life.

+### Hell

+<a class="tus-back-to-tus" href="#tus-table-top">[To Schematic]</a>
+<a class="tus-back-to-previous">[To Previous]</a>

+Hell is simply the presence of problems which are 100% within our control, and thus the opposite of [Paradise](#paradise).
+Having the wrong knowledge, making mistakes and thus ending up with hundreds of thousands of problems which are self inflicted.
+It is *not* anything special in the sense of being tortured and punished by some imaginary devil or being burnt alive (although acidocis comes close to that).

 ### Plato's Cave